Ross Cohen, Licensed Professional Counselor

 • Decreased confidence

-The key to overcoming this anxiety, fear, and worry lies in resolving the old traumas that keep you connected to anxious and emotionally difficult situations from your past.
+An essential key to overcoming this anxiety, fear, and worry may lie in resolving the old traumas that keep you connected to anxious and emotionally difficult situations from your past.

-The term "trauma" refers to those emotionally painful experiences that you've endured in your past, which still create discomfort for you.
+The term "trauma" refers to wounding or painful experiences that you've endured in your past, which still create discomfort for you.
 Because traumatic experiences are overwhelming, the negative feelings, memories, and uncomfortable body sensations that occurred during the trauma tend to get "frozen" in your nervous system, and thus remain unprocessed.
-This is what accounts for the symptoms that get activated when your anxiety gets triggered, such as fear, worry, panic, and sleeplessness.
+This can account for the symptoms that get activated when your anxiety gets triggered, such as fear, worry, panic, and sleeplessness.

 The types of traumas that cause anxiety can be severe or subtle.
 Clearly, severe trauma can cause intense anxiety.
 Subtle trauma can have a major impact too if you have a sensitive temperament, you've experienced trauma at an early age, or you've endured ongoing trauma.
 Examples of the types of traumas that can be at the source of your current anxiety, fear, and worry include: